-Our community partners bring a wide range of resources that are valuable to our families.
+Our community partners bring a wide range of resources that are valuable to the school's families.
 These resources include people who volunteer their time, organizations that offer enrichment opportunities, businesses that extend career-related information and workplace experience, and agencies that provide various social services for students and families.
-Partners bring their own strengths, skills, perspectives and knowledge to the educational process.
-Because the relationships are reciprocal, the school also collaborates with our partners by opening our doors for use of the buildings and serve as a clearinghouse for family and student referrals to social service programs and community service projects.
-Not only are our community partners available to impact our students and families, they are also a viable instrument in providing professional development seminars and training for our staff.
+Partners bring their own strengths, skills, perspectives, and knowledge to the educational process.
+Because the relationships are reciprocal, the school also collaborates with partners by opening our doors for the use of the buildings and serving as a clearinghouse for family and student referrals to social service programs and community service projects.
+Not only are the school's community partners available to impact our students and families, they are also a viable instrument in providing professional development seminars and training for the school's staff.
+Community partnerships may be changed at the discretion of the school.

 - 1. Wesley Center

 - 2. Marriage Works!
 Ohio/Family Works Ohio

 - 3. YMCA

 - 4. Hannah's Treasure Chest

 - 5. Dayton Food Bank

 - 6. Community Health Centers of Greater Dayton

 - 7. Northwest Priority Board

 - 8. The Glen

 - 9. Smile Care Ohio Mobile Dentist

 - 10. Montgomery County W.I.S.E.
 Internet Safety Program

 - 11. BJ Kids Foundation

 - 12. Omega Baptist Church/Community Development Corporation

 - 13. Crayons to Classrooms

 - 14. Teach For America

 - 15. Dayton Dragons

 - 16. City of Dayton

 - 17. Milano's

 - 18. Delta Sigma Theta Sorority, Inc.

 - 19. Ace Vending

 - 20. Montgomery County Juvenile Court

 - 21. Shoes 4 the Shoeless

 - 22. K2 Gallery

 - 23. Dayton Metro Library

 - 24. Girls Scout

 - 25. 5 to Thrive-Kindergarten Readiness

 - 26. The Unit

 - 27. University of Dayton-Urban Teacher Academy

 - 28. Wright State University

 - 29. Montgomery County Juvenile Court Division

 - 30. Montgomery County Ohio College

 - 31. Sinclair Community College

 - 32. Anthony Fairbanks Educational & Parental Consulting

 - 33. H&R Block

 - 34. Girls Inc.

 - 35. Omega Psi Phi Fraternity, Inc.